 Laura lets the phone keep ringing.
 She rips open a two by three foot (61 cm times 91 cm) big box labeled Twix using her Swiss knife.
+The sheriffs had forgotten to screen her for weapons.
 She pulls one Twix.
-The wrap flys out of the jail like the banana skins in zoo at the monkey house.
+The wrap flies out of the jail like the banana skins in a zoo at the monkey house.
 Another wrap.
 And another.
 And another.

 While munching on her fifth or sixth pack of Twix she hears one of her arresters yelling from behind “You are out off here.
-We need them as giveaways for the kids in the parade on Saturday!”
+We need them as giveaways for the kids in the Golden Day Parade on Saturday!”
 He opens the door, and gives her another three Twix on her way out.

 The organizers also sell buttons and garters to rise funds for the events.
-These items represent the working permits that the women of the Red Light district needed during the Gold Rush times.
-Back them working without a permit was punished by serving time in jail.
+These items represent the working permits that the women of the Red Light District needed during the Gold Rush times.
+Back then working without a permit was punished by serving time in jail.

-If you are in Fairbanks this week, watch out for the festivities.
-They are worth to see and to participate in. you don’t need to go so far as the intern to have fun.
+If you are in Fairbanks in the last week of July, watch out for the festivities.
+They are worth to see and to participate in.
+You don’t need to go so far as the intern to have fun.

 1Alaskan word for greenhorn or someone who is new to Alaska.